 How can I increase my chances on the Austrian job market?

-Learn what really interests you and write it down in detail so you can get a feel for what sets you apart from other applicants.
+Learn what really interests you and write it down in detail so you can get a feeling for what sets you apart from other applicants.
 Stay informed and network.
-Write lots of cover letters to different companies you are interested in.
+Write to different companies you are interested in and stay informed about their job offers.
 Don't be afraid to contact companies that might be a good fit for you, even if they don't currently advertise open positions.
 Get in touch with people and be open to new opportunities.
 Get letters of reference from your professors and/or former employers/colleagues, join international and national youth clubs and sports teams.
 Don't give up if you receive rejections, as this is a normal part of the application process!
 Just rewrite your applications according to the job offers and stay focused and motivated.
 Learn more

 Is it recommended to write a cover letter for applications to Austrian companies?

-Yes, it is recommended to write a cover letter or motivation letter when applying for a job in Austria.
-This cover letter or letter of motivation should be no longer than one page and should express your motivation for the company and for applying for this position.
+Yes, it is recommended to write a cover letter or motivational letter when applying for a job in Austria.
+This cover letter or letter of motivation should not exceed one page and should express your motivation for working in this particular company and for this position.
 Remember to research the company and the job you want to apply for thoroughly and compare your qualifications with the requirements stated in the job advertisement.
 Above all, this cover letter should show how well you fit the company and the position, but it does not have to be a biography of your life.
 Focus on your accomplishments and knowledge of the position and the company.
 Learn more

 Should my resume be in English or also in German?